ahtx/Spec5-Wi-Dar/Spec5_Wi-Dar_Manual.md

 ---

+## NOTICE

+This device is provided without any warranty, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
+It is supplied solely for educational, research, and testing purposes, intended for use by security professionals, network analysts, academic institutions, and authorized government agencies.

+Use of this device must comply with all applicable local, state, and federal laws.
+The manufacturer and distributors disclaim all liability for any misuse or unlawful activity involving this product.

 ## 1. Introduction

-The **Spec5 Wi-Dar** is an air force-grade, portable WiFi intelligence and surveillance system integrated into a compact USB dongle.
-Designed for security professionals, network analysts, and government agencies, the Wi-Dar provides real-time situational awareness of the 2.4 GHz WiFi spectrum.
+The **Spec5 Wi-Dar** is a portable WiFi intelligence and surveillance system integrated into a compact USB dongle.
+It provides real-time situational awareness of the 2.4 GHz WiFi spectrum.

-Its powerful web-based interface, inspired by tactical military systems, delivers a clear and immediate operational picture, allowing for rapid detection, identification, and tracking of WiFi access points (APs).
+The device features an integrated, self-hosted web-based interface, inspired by tactical military systems, and delivers a clear and immediate operational picture.
+The goal is to allow for rapid detection, identification, and tracking of WiFi access points (APs) as they enter and exit range.
 The system is entirely self-contained, requiring only a standard 5V USB power source to create its own secure WiFi network for interface access.

 This manual provides a comprehensive overview of the Spec5 Wi-Dar device, its features, and operational procedures.